sharan-naribole/GSS-inferential-statistics/README.md

 Conclusion
 ----------

 In this project, I utilized the General Social Survey Coursera Extract dataset to pose several research questions.
 Using statistical tests learnt in the Inferential Statistics offered on Coursera by Duke University, I drew statistical inferences for each research question that can be generalized to the entire U.S. population.

-The code used in this article is available on [GitHub][github].
 Thanks for reading!

 References
 ----------